 Disney Cruise Line

-UPDATED 1/12/21: As Disney Cruise Line continues to carefully review the guidance from the U.S. Centers for Disease Control and Prevention and work towards resuming operations, the brand announced further cancellations as well.
+UPDATED 1/27/21: As Disney Cruise Line continues to carefully review the guidance from the U.S. Centers for Disease Control and Prevention and work towards resuming operations, the brand announced further cancellations.

 Stay up to date with Disney Cruise Line’s latest cancellations here.

-UPDATED 1/12/21: While MSC has been cruising in other parts of the world with its new Health and Safety Protocol, the brand also recently cancelled all U.S. sailings through March 2021.
-The decision will affect the schedules of four ships based in Florida: MSC Seaside and MSC Divina in Port Canaveral and MSC Meraviglia and MSC Armonia in PortMiami.
+UPDATED 2/4/21: While MSC has been cruising in other parts of the world with its new Health and Safety Protocol, the brand also recently cancelled all U.S. sailings through April 2021.
+The decision will affect the schedules of three ships based in Florida: MSC Divina in Port Canaveral as well as MSC Meraviglia and MSC Armonia in PortMiami.

-UPDATED 12/8/20: On March 11, 2020, Viking was the first cruise line to temporarily suspend operations on all river and ocean cruises.
-On December 8th, Viking Chairman Torstein Hagen provided his latest video update.
-In this video, he introduced the new Viking Health & Safety Program.
+UPDATED 2/17/21: On March 11, 2020, Viking was the first cruise line to temporarily suspend operations on all river and ocean cruises.
+Then on December 8th, Viking Chairman Torstein Hagen provided a video update introducing the new Viking Health & Safety Program.
 This program will feature the latest technologies including automated cameras that take guests’ temperatures, UV-C robots to sanitize public spaces, and upgrades to air ventilation systems.
 Viking ocean ships will also have onboard PCR labs able to conduct daily saliva tests on all guests and crew.
 At that time, Mr. Hagen stated that it was his hope to be operational by April 1st, 2021.

 UPDATED 12/9/20: It has been a rough road for the brand new cruise line Virgin Voyages.
-In light of COVID-19, the cruise line postponed its inaugural season on Scarlet Lady which was slated to begin on April 1st, 2020.
-Virgin Voyages subsequently cancelled all voyages through the end of 2020.
+In light of COVID-19, Scarlet Lady’s inaugural season was postponed.
+It was originally to begin April 1st, 2020.
+However, Virgin Voyages subsequently cancelled all voyages through the end of 2020.
 On December 9th, the brand provided a further update.

 So, the million dollar question- When Will We Actually Cruise Again?
 Do you have any cruises booked in 2021?
 Drop us an anchor below to share your thoughts and predictions on the resumption of cruising in the United States this year.